kiebel/wp-teachpress/trunk/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 2.0.12 - (01.02.2011) =
+* New: Improved tag menu
+* New: Improved students menu
+* New: New style options for editor names - available for the shortcodes [tpcloud], [tplist], [tpsingle]
+* New: New style options for author names - available for the shortcodes [tpsingle]
+* Bugfix: Waiting lists are now sorted by registration date and not longer by user name
+* Bugfix: Fixed a bug in single course menu: If there is no enrollment, enrollment details are not longer visible
+* Bugfix: Some shortcode parameters are now more secure
+* Bugfix: Fixed a bug which insert wrong links to the publication feeds in the settings menu
+* Bugfix: Fixed some bugs with slashes with was not stripped for the final displaying.
+It's fixed for the xls/csv-export, the RSS parser and in some menus
+* Bugfix: Fixed some bugs in xls/csv export
 = 2.0.11 - (31.01.2011) =
 * New: New style options for author names - available for the shortcodes [tpcloud], [tplist] = 2.0.10 - (23.01.2011) =
 * New: Highlighting of child courses in the course overview
 * Bugfix: Fixed a html bug in show_single_course.php
 * Bugfix: Fixed the sort of participants if the registration number is disabled
 * Bugfix: Fixed a bug with the table of participants if the registration number is disabled = 2.0.9 - (30.11.2010) =
 * New: Better style permissions for all shortcodes.
 Some nasty hard coded CSS code is removed.